Heineken unsettled by Thai move on Tiger Beer

 F&N earned 59 percent of its 2011 revenue from its food and beverage business and 34 percent from property.
 It is among the bigger players in Singapore's property development market and has interests in publishing, printing and other businesses.

 Analysts said Heineken might be drawn itself to launch a counterbid, take control of F&N, seize the brewing assets and sell off the rest.
-It has done a split-up purchase before with its joint acquisition in 2008 of Scottish & Newcastle with Carlsberg (CARLb.CO).
+It has done a split-up purchase before with its joint acquisition in 2008 of Scottish & Newcastle with Carlsberg.

 Gerard Rijk, beverage analyst at ING in Amsterdam, said Heineken could easily afford to do so, with a net debt/EBITDA ratio below 1.8 times.